dddappp/aptos-forms-demo/README.md

 * `xRenderFormSchema` is the path of XRender form schema file.
 It should be a readable file path in the container.
 * `xRenderFormId` is the ID of XRender form.
 It's recommended to use PascalCase naming style.
 * (Optional) `xRenderFormStartPageName` is the name of start page of XRender form.
 It's recommended to use PascalCase naming style.
 The default value is `MainForm`.
+* (Optional) `xRenderFormUpdatable` is a boolean value indicating whether the form is updatable.
+The default value is `false`.
+* (Optional) `xRenderFormOpenAt` is the time when the form is open.
+The default value is empty, which means the form is open immediately.
+* (Optional) `xRenderFormCutoffAt` is the time when the form is closed.
+The default value is empty, which means the form is never closed.
 * `dddmlDirectoryPath` is the directory where DDDML model files are located.
 It should be a readable directory path in the container.
 * Interpret the value of (optional) parameter `boundedContextName` as the name of your application you want to develop.
 When there are multiple parts in your name, separate them with dots and use PascalCase naming style for each part.
 Bounded-context is a term in Domain-driven design (DDD) that refers to a specific problem domain scope that contains specific business boundaries, constraints, and language.
 If you don't understand this concept for now, it's not a big deal.
 * `aptosMoveProjectDirectoryPath` is directory path where on-chain Aptos contract code is placed.
 It should be a readable and writable directory path in container.